What Does Wellness Really Mean?

 Many of us never stop to think about our health until something goes awry.
 We assume that just because we don’t have a disease or an ailment that requires immediate attention, we are “healthy.”
-This strategy can be costly—not just in terms of money, but also in how it prevents us from optimizing our physical and emotional health, which can set the stage for complications and the onset of chronic conditions down the road.
+This strategy can be costly—not just in terms of money, but in how it prevents us from optimizing our physical and emotional health, which can set the stage for complications and the onset of chronic conditions down the road.

-- Do you wait for an injury, illness or other ailments before you take measures to protect your health?
+- Do you wait for an injury, illness, or other ailments before you take measures to protect your health?

 - Are you taking a proactive role in disease prevention by learning about your family health history and responding to this information?

 Schedule Health Screenings and Doctor Visits.
-It’s easy to cancel or postpone an appointment when you feel fine, but preventative medicine could literally save your life.
+It’s easy to cancel or postpone an appointment when you feel fine, but preventive medicine could literally save your life.
 A routine test may catch disease in its early stages, while a check-up may alert you to conditions you didn’t know you had.
-Call your doctor as soon as possible to make sure you’re up-to-date on your screenings and schedule an annual physical.
-And while we’re on the subject, it’s also important to find a doctor who understands your goal for overall wellness.
-“Health and wellness can be improved by having a doctor who is not only a medical expert, but who will partner with you,” says Param Dedhia, M.D., a doctor at Canyon Ranch in Tucson.
+Call your doctor to schedule your annual physical and make sure you’re up-to-date on your screenings.
+And while we’re on the subject, it’s also important to find a doctor who understands your goals and will be your partner in wellness.

 Exercise Regularly.
 It can’t be said enough.
 This essential part of a healthy lifestyle will help control your weight, boost your brain power, and keep your heart and cardiovascular system healthy.
 Find something you enjoy—whether it’s running or walking, an exercise or dance class, or a workout video in your living room—and aim for at least 30 minutes of moderate exercise on most days.